 Since the lighthouse was now a public museum, there was even more of a need to continue the erosion project and to find funding to do it.

 At the time, Donohue constructed his own sea wall in an attempt to stabilize the cliffs.
-He in collaboration with the Coast Guard, Montauk Historical Society, and the New York State Office of Parks, Recreation and Historic Preservation, built the 1,300-foot seawall made from 28,00 tons of stone.
+He in collaboration with the Coast Guard, Montauk Historical Society, and the New York State Office of Parks, Recreation and Historic Preservation, built the 1,300-foot seawall made from 28,000 tons of stone.
 He said "I'm proud to say that it's still intact.
 The extra heavy metal stakes that I used to support the cliff 34 years ago, are still there, still functioning and supporting."
 Donohue would eventually become the Montauk Point Lighthouse Director of Erosion Control.

 Donohue also tried to garner funding that included organizing events like clam bakes, but it wasn't enough.

 Then members of the Montauk Historical Society heard that the singer, Paul Simon, who lived not far from the lighthouse was practicing with his band in West Hampton for a Graceland International Tour.
 Donohue said, "They asked Paul if he could maybe sing a song for us.
 He ended up doing a show for us with his band and raised \$585,000 for our erosion project."

 After this, two major storms in 1991 eroded the cliffs further stressing the need for more money and erosion control work.
-Donohue said that not long after this a miracle happened.
-At the time, he landscaped for a man that lived down the road from the lighthouse.